Cheese Storage Tips

 Storage

-All cheeses should be stored in the vegetable drawer, where the temperature is cold and stable (35 to 40 degrees).
+All cheeses should be stored in the vegetable drawer, where the temperature is cold and stable (35-40°F).
 Cheese absorbs other flavors so be careful what you store it with.

 It’s generally best not to freeze cheeses, because it often changes their texture and flavor profile.
 If you already have some cheese hiding in the back of your freezer, don’t panic!
 Simply allow the frozen cheese to thaw slowly in the refrigerator and use it in your cooking.